SALP Chapter 12

 "But I'm just an ordinary Raphlishian."

-Should I deny it?
-Say he's mistaken?
+Should I say no?
+Should I say you're mistaken?
 What should I say?

-"Just as I thought.
-You can still do it, can't you?"
+"As I thought.
+So you can still do it?"

 "No."

-"At least think about it before refusing.
-It's late—you're not going to sleep?"
+"At least think about it before you reject me.
+It's late—aren't you going to sleep?"

 "I'll sleep in my room."

 "Where's your room in this castle?
-It's all my room."
+It's all my rooms."

-He never made such childish wordplay even when he was young.
+He didn't even make childish wordplay like that when he was young.

-He repeatedly patted the space beside him with his hand and yawned.
+He kept tapping the spot beside him with his hand and yawned.

-"So can't I just sleep in the room you 'lent' me?"
+"So can't I just sleep in the room you're 'lending' me?"

 Stubborn-looking eyes reflected her.
-The flickering candlelight and her hardened face overlapped.
+The flickering candlelight and her rigid face overlapped.

-But before long, she firmly closed her eyes.
+But before long, she squeezed her eyes shut.

 Come to think of it, she'd never once beaten Vigo.
 Staring contests were always her defeat.
-He always kept his eyes wide open as if it were nothing, remaining calm even when she shed a tear.
-Like a doll that didn't blink.
+He always kept his eyes wide open unfazed until she shed a few tears.
+Like a doll that never blinked.

-Lanthe muttered quietly and rubbed her stinging eyes.
+She said it to no one, under her breath.
+Rubbed her eyes—they were burning.
+She hadn't blinked.
 Then she sighed, removed her coat, and headed for his bed.

-"We slept together often when we were kids, didn't we?"
+"We slept together a lot when we were young anyway."

-He stretched lazily like a large cat and buried his head in the pillow.
-She climbed onto the bed in silent non-response, ignoring him as if he weren't there.
-The bed was wide and high, fitting the build of a large Penmarkian man, so she had to prop herself up with both hands and hop up.
+He rolled over and buried his head in the pillow.
+She silently ignored him as if he weren't there and climbed onto the bed.
+The bed was so wide and high, suited for a large Penmarkian man's build, that she had to use both hands and hop up.

 Surely not every single day.

-She only kept her eyes closed, pretending not to notice his presence as he lifted the covers and entered.
-Yet the gaze clinging to her face felt hot enough to touch her skin.
-Unable to endure it, she opened her eyes and glared to the side, meeting his eyes as he lay there watching her with his arm as a pillow.
+She kept her eyes closed, pretending not to notice his presence as he lifted the blankets and got in.
+Yet the gaze clinging to her face felt so hot it seemed tangible.
+Unable to bear it, when she opened her eyes and glared to the side, their eyes met—his, lying with his arm as a pillow, watching her.

 She couldn't interpret it.
-The faint emotion revealed in his pupils.
-The meaning of the slight smile that appeared at the corners of his mouth.
-The boy she remembered only came close to that place just within but never quite within reach, whispering words she couldn't hear.
+The faint emotion revealed in his eyes.
+The meaning of the slight smile floating at his lips.
+The boy she remembered had come close enough to almost be caught and was whispering words she couldn't hear.

 "Actually, me too, Lanthe."